 Flexibility, parameterisation, re-use, variety, masses of content, small data, scalability.
 Endless, rich content creation, allowing smaller teams to create greater quantity of content.

 Why visual editing?

-Why doesn't it have <insert graphic feature>?
+Why doesn't it have an operator to do X?

-I want to work a particular way, embracing interactivity, intricacy, immediacy, and play to create games.
+I want to work a particular way, embracing interactivity, intricacy, immediacy, and play, to create games.
 The tools to do all these things don't exist, so I decided I would build them.